Big-Life-Lab/PHES-ODM-sharing/README.md

     [
         {
             "ruleID": "1",
-            "sharedWith": "Public;PHAC;Local;Provincial;Quebec;OntarioWSI;CanadianWasteWaterDatabase",
+            "sharedWith": "Public;PHAC",
             "table": "ALL",
-            "variable": "sampleID",
+            "header": "sampleID",
             "direction": "row",
-            "ruleValue": "pgsOttS101;pgsOttS102",
+            "filterValue": "pgsOttS101;pgsOttS102",
         },
         {
             "ruleID": "2",
             "sharedWith": "Public",
             "table": "samples",
-            "variable": "collDT",
+            "header": "collDT",
             "direction": "row",
-            "ruleValue": "[2021-01-25, 2021-02-26); (2021-02-26,2021-02-31]",
+            "filterValue": "[2021-01-25, 2021-02-26); (2021-02-26,2021-02-31]",
         },
+        {
+            "ruleID": "3",
+            "sharedWith": "Public;PHAC",
+            "table": "ALL",
+            "header": "ALL",
+            "direction": "column",
+            "filterValue": "ALL",
+        },
     ]
     ```

-    The above `sharing_rules` example contains two rules to apply to the data.
+    The above `sharing_rules` example contains three rules to apply to the data.

 3.  `organization`: A string containing the name of the organization for whom the filtered data will be shared with.
 The value of this argument should match up with an organization provided in the `sharing_rules` argument and the `organizationID` in the `organizations` table.

 The function will return a dictionary whose keys and values are given below:

 -   **filtered_data**: The data to share with an organization.
 This is a copy of the `data` parameter with the columns and rows that meet the inclusion rules defined in the sharing rules for the passed organization filtered out.
 It has the same structure as the `data` argument described above.

--   **sharing_summary**: A list of dictionaries containing the columns/rows included, the name(s) of the table(s) they were included from and the ID of the rule that included them.
-An example is shown below,
+To continue our example:

     ```
+    {**Public**
-    [
+        "measures": [
             {
-            "rule_id": "1",
-            "entities_filtered": [
-                {
-                    "table": "measures",
-                    "columns_included": {
-                        "type": [
-                            {
                 "measureRepID": "ottWW101",
                 "sampleID": "pgsOttS101",
                 "measure": "covN1",
                 "value": 0.0023,
                 "unit": "gcml",
                 "aggregation": "sin",
-                            }
-                        ]
             },
-                    "table": "samples",
-                    "columns_included": {
+        ],
+        "samples": [
             {
                 "sampleID": "pgsOttS101",
                 "siteID": "ottawa-1",
                 "collDT": "2021-02-01  9:00:00 PM",
                 "saMaterial": "RawWW",
             },
+        ],
+        "organizations": [
             {
-                                "sampleID": "pgsOttS102",
-                                "siteID": "ottawa-1",
-                                "collDT": "2021-02-01  9:00:00 PM",
-                                "saMaterial": "RawWW",
-                            }
-                }
-            ]
+                "organizationID": "labL100",
+                "name": "University L100 Lab",
+                "orgType": "academ",
             },
             {
-            "rule_id: "2",
+                "organizationID": "labL101",
+                "name": "University L101 Lab",
+                "orgType": "academ",
+            },
+        ],
+    }

+        {**PHAC**
-            "entities_filtered": [
+        "measures": [
             {
-                    "table": "samples",
-                    "rows_included": [
-                            {
+                "measureRepID": "ottWW101",
-                               "sampleID": "pgsOttS100",
+                "sampleID": "pgsOttS101",
-                               "siteID": "ottawa-1",
-                               "collDT": "2021-02-01  9:00:00 PM",
-                               "saMaterial": "RawWW",
+                "measure": "covN1",
+                "value": 0.0023,
+                "unit": "gcml",
+                "aggregation": "sin",
             },
+        ],
+        "samples": [
             {
                 "sampleID": "pgsOttS101",
                 "siteID": "ottawa-1",
                 "collDT": "2021-02-01  9:00:00 PM",
                 "saMaterial": "RawWW",
             },
             {
                 "sampleID": "pgsOttS102",
                 "siteID": "ottawa-1",
-                               "collDT": "2021-02-01  9:00:00 PM",
+                "collDT": "2021-02-26  9:00:00 PM",
                 "saMaterial": "RawWW",
+            },
+        ],
+        "organizations": [
+            {
+                "organizationID": "labL100",
+                "name": "University L100 Lab",
+                "orgType": "academ",
+            },
+            {
+                "organizationID": "labL101",
+                "name": "University L101 Lab",
+                "orgType": "academ",
+            },
+        ],
     }
-                    ]
+    ```

+    The above data can then be exported as two separate excel files (or sets of csv files), with one for the public and one for PHAC.

+-   **sharing_summary**: A tabular breakdown of entities for whom sharing data was generated, and for each organization it lists the ruleIDs of the applied rules, the tables included in the shared data, and the number of rows for each shared table.
+An example is shown below:

+    ```
+    [ summary_table: {
+     {'destination_org': 'public', 'rule_ids_used': '1;2;3', 'tables_shared': 'measures', 'number_rows_output': 1},
+     {'destination_org': 'public', 'rule_ids_used': '1;2;3', 'tables_shared': 'samples', 'number_rows_output': 1},
+     {'destination_org': 'public', 'rule_ids_used': '1;2;3', 'tables_shared': 'organizations', 'number_rows_output': 2},
+     {'destination_org': 'PHAC', 'rule_ids_used': '1;3', 'tables_shared': 'measures', 'number_rows_output': 1},
+     {'destination_org': 'PHAC', 'rule_ids_used': '1;3', 'tables_shared': 'samples', 'number_rows_output': 2},
+     {'destination_org': 'PHAC', 'rule_ids_used': '1;3', 'tables_shared': 'organizations', 'number_rows_output': 2}
      }
     ]
-        }
-    ]
     ```

-    The above example contains two dictionaries which describes the entities filtered for due to the rule with ID 1 and 2.

-    The `rule_id` field in each dictionary gives the ID of the rule due to which the entities in the `entities_filtered` field were filtered.

-    The `entities_filtered` field is a list of dictionaries where each dictionary gives the name of the table and the rows/columns that were included.
-The keys in each dictionary are described below:

-    -   `table`: The name of table from where the rows/columns were filtered.
-    -   `rows_included`: A list of dictionaries, where each dictionary is the row that was included from the table
-    -   `columns_included`: A list of dictionaries where the key in each dictionary is the name of the column that was included from the table and the value is a list of dictionaries containing the value of each cell in the included column along with the value of the primary key of the row.

     Describing the example above,

     1. For the rule with ID 1, the rows with the **sampleID** of "pgsOttS101" or "pgsOttS102" were included across all tables.
 In thi case, this meant both the `measures` table and the `samples` table.
-This meant that only one row that ment this criteria in the **measures** table was included, and the two rows from the **samples** table that met that criteria were included.
-The primary keys of the included rows were also reported, with the `measureRepID1 of **ottWW101**, and the filtered sample IDs.
+This meant that only one row that met this criteria in the **measures** table was included, and the two rows from the **samples** table that met that criteria were included.
+The primary keys of the included rows were also reported, with the \`measureRepID1 of **ottWW101**, and the filtered sample IDs.
-    2. The For the rule with ID 2, all rows were selected from the **samples** as all data matched the inclusion criteria.
-The **organizations** table was not included as no rules mentioned it's inclusion and it does not have sample ID (`sampleID`) or collection date and time (`collDT`) headers that would correspond to these rules.
+    2. The For the rule with ID 2, an additional row was filtered out of **samples** as one the of entries did not match the inclusion criteria.
+    3. The final rule said to include all tables and columns.
+So all tables and columns were included in the output `filtered_data`, with only the rows that matched inclusion criteria.
+If no filtration on rows was provided, the column-based rules set the definition to include all rows in the included columns.